JACKSONVILLE, Fla. (NNS) -- The saying goes "lightning doesn't strike twice in the same place."

-NAS JACKSONVILLE, Fla. – The saying goes that ‘lightning doesn’t strike twice in the same place.’
-The team at Naval Facilities Engineering Command (NAVFAC) Southeast don’t hold to that saying as they collected the coveted 2016 NAS Jacksonville Captain’s Cup trophy Feb.
+The team at Naval Facilities Engineering Command (NAVFAC) Southeast doesn't hold to that saying as they collected the coveted 2016 Naval Air Station Jacksonville Captain's Cup trophy Feb.
 15, again.
-It is the second year in a row the NAVFAC team has claimed victory.
+It is the second consecutive year the NAVFAC team has claimed victory.

-A large group of NAVFAC Southeast employees and military participants gathered outside the command’s headquarters to celebrate the victory and the good health and comradery that the Captain’s Cup activities provide to the commands who participate.
+A large group of NAVFAC Southeast employees and military participants gathered outside the command's headquarters to celebrate the victory and the good health and camaraderie the Captain's Cup activities provide to the commands who participate.

-The award is presented annually to the command that has demonstrated the highest level of participation and achievement in the Captain’s Cup Athletics Program during a calendar year.
-NAVFAC’s point total for the competition was more than double it’s closest competitors, FRCSE and the Navy Hospital, accruing more than 1100 points to FRCSE’s 522 and the Hospital’s 495.
+The award is presented annually to the command which demonstrated the highest level of participation and achievement in the Captain's Cup Athletics Program during a calendar year.
+NAVFAC's point total for the competition was more than double its closest competitors, Fleet Readiness Center Southeast and Naval Hospital Jacksonville, accruing more than 1100 points to FRCSE's 522 and the hospital's 495.

 "So you guys are two for two," said NAS Jacksonville Commanding Officer Capt.
 Sean Haley.
 "You all do a lot of sports!
 Seriously though, you all are to be commended for your efforts."

-Commands may enter as many teams or individuals in the events to earn Captain’s Cup points for their command for participating in the events.
-For team sports, points are awarded to the commands who finish 1st and 2nd in the league and for finishing 1st, 2nd, and 3rd in the playoffs.
-For sports tournaments, commands earn additional points for finishing 1st, 2nd, and 3rd place.
+Commands may enter as many teams or individuals in the events to earn Captain's Cup points for their command participating in the events.
+For team sports, points are awarded to the commands which finish first and second in the league and for finishing first, second, and third in the playoffs.
+For sports tournaments, commands earn additional points for finishing first, second, and third place.

-Killian also offered a special shout-out to NAVFAC Southeast Operations Production Controller Jason Bohrmann who has served as the local NAS JAX Sports Coordinator for the command for two years.
+Killian also offered a special shoutout to NAVFAC Southeast Operations Production Controller Jason Bohrmann who has served as the local NAS Jacksonville sports coordinator for the command for two years.

 The following breakdown highlights NAVFAC Southeast's 2016 Captain's Cup accomplishments:

-• First out of 42 commands that participated.
+* First out of 42 commands which participated.

-• Participated in 28 out of 34 Captain's Cup events including: Ultimate Frisbee, Singles and Doubles Badminton, Dodgeball, Golf, Bowling, Intramural Softball, Sand Volleyball, Singles and Doubles Bean Bag Toss, Soccer, Intramural Trap, Racquetball, Wallyball, Intramural Basketball, Tennis, 4 on 4 Flag Football, 3 on 3 Basketball, Intramural Skeet, Indoor Volleyball and several 5K Runs.
+* Participated in 28 of 34 Captain's Cup events including: Ultimate Frisbee, Singles and Doubles Badminton, Dodgeball, Golf, Bowling, Intramural Softball, Sand Volleyball, Singles and Doubles Bean Bag Toss, Soccer, Intramural Trap, Racquetball, Wallyball, Intramural Basketball, Tennis, 4-on-4 Flag Football, 3-on-3 Basketball, Intramural Skeet, Indoor Volleyball, and several 5K Runs.

-"Our quest for the 3-peat for calendar year 2017 has begun.
-Will you accept the challenge?" said Killian to the NAVFAC Southeast team.
+"Our quest for the three-peat for calendar year 2017 has begun.
+Will you accept the challenge?" asked Killian to the NAVFAC Southeast team.